bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2022-10-12-newsletter.md

-  Using the flag, `--tor.encryptkey`, LND encrypts the private key and the encrypted blob is written to the same file on disk, allowing users to still keep the same functionality (like refreshing a hidden service), but adds protection when running in untrusted environments.
+  Using the flag, `--tor.encryptkey`, LND encrypts the private key and the encrypted blob is written to the same file on disk, allowing users to still keep the same functionality (like refreshing a hidden service), but adds protection when running in untrusted environments. {% assign timestamp="39:18" %}

 {% include references.md %}
 {% include linkers/issues.md v=2 issues="6500" %}